dbquayle/Test-240717/doc/ARCH.md

 persistent connection to the database and polls it by calling that procedure on a periodic basis, like every 2-5 seconds as available execution slots become available.

+There are two components here:
+ * Orchestration Scheduling Overload (oso)
+ * Bridge Orchestration Worker (bow)

+A rough implementation of bow is included.
+The transactions should succeed randomly about 95% of the time.
+Unfortunately to run this requires manually specifying the UUIDs.
+Those are specified in the test.sh script.

 ## External Adapter Layer